Menu Octopus Deploy

 8. Azure Pipelines

-- Support for deployment targets: Deploys applications to a range of environments, including virtual machines, containers, on-premises and cloud platforms, and platform-as-a-service (PaaS) systems.
-It also supports publishing mobile apps to app stores.
+• Flexible deployment targets: Deploys applications to virtual machines, containers, cloud platforms, on-premises systems, and mobile app stores.

 Source: Microsoft